vault27/Foundation/paloalto.md

 - By default, the GlobalProtect app attempts to use the same login credentials for the gateway that it used for portal login.
 In the simplest case, where the gateway and the portal use the same authentication profile or certificate profile, the app connects to the gateway transparently
 - We can configure authentication cookie for both portal and gateway, each with its own timeout, for example 1 day for gateway and 5 days for portal
+- When only cert used for auth, username is taken from cert, domain fron cert profile: server checks that client has secret key, checks who signed client's cert, checks revocation status, uses name in cert for user-ID

 **MFA**